conan-io/docs/reference/env_vars.rst

 **Defaulted to**: ``Enterprise, Professional, Community, BuildTools``

-This envirnoment variables defines the order of preference when searching for a Visual installation product.
+This environment variables defines the order of preference when searching for a Visual installation product.
 This would affect every tool that uses ``tools.vs_installation_path()`` and will search in the order indicated.

 For example: